 Basement: 1332 sq. ft.
 (Unfinished)

-For Des Moines, Iowa I came up with $271,394 as the Total cost, and that included 2 fireplaces (one in the Master Bedroom), a full unfinished basement, and the garage.
-That comes out to $101.9 per sq. ft.
+For Des Moines, Iowa I came up with $371,540 as the approximate total cost, and that included 2 fireplaces (one in the Master Bedroom), a full unfinished basement, and a 3 car garage.
+Based on a total living area of 2663 sq. ft. that comes out to $140 per sq. ft.

-The cost estimating software on my Getting Started page will run your costs much higher than you expect if you aren’t careful.
-It's very discouraging at first.
-But if you read the Quality Classifications Breakdowns (that can be viewed in a new window for each classification) carefully, you will see that the higher numbered Classes are, in my estimation, not applicable to most Americans.
+The cost estimating software found on my Getting Started page may run your costs much higher than you expect if you aren’t careful.
+It can be discouraging at first.
+But if you read the Quality Classifications Breakdowns carefully, you may find you can use a lower quality class for some categories.